 Repeat this folding process back and forth, pressing each fold along the way.
 Stop with the napkin in the position shown below with about 4-5 inches left unfolded.

 Fold the whole napkin over from left to right…as shown below.

 Take the top right corner and fold it downward (all four sections) and tuck those down under the napkin folds you’ve made, as shown below.

 Press along the slanted edge of the flap you’ve tucked down.
 This will be the support that helps keep your napkin stay standing up on the plate.

 Place your napkin on the plate and gently open it up into a fan shape.
 Here’s a view of the back of the napkin once it has been opened.
 You can see how the sections that were folded down and tucked behind the folds, become the support for the fan-shaped tail.

 Just place your pinecone in front of your folded napkin and tuck your chenille pipe cleaner down into the pinecone, bending it to create the look of the turkey’s neck/head.

-For additional napkin folding ideas/tutorials, click on the heading “Tablescapes” at the top of this blog and scroll down past the tablescape links where you’ll find additional napkin folding tutorials or click here: Napkin Folding Tuts.
+For additional napkin folding ideas/tutorials, click on the heading “Tablescapes” at the top of this blog and scroll down past the tablescape links where you’ll find the link for lots more napkin folding tutorials or click here: Napkin Folding Tuts.